Please read about our studio policies prior to registering.

 VANDALISM: Anyone aware of any vandalism in the studio is asked to report it immediately to the Director.
 This is your dance studio – please respect CSD property.
 Anyone caught destroying CSD property will be asked to leave the school immediately without refund.

 LOST AND FOUND: Our lost and found box is in the lobby- please check it regularly as it fills up quickly!
 In our newsletters, we will notify students of a deadline for claiming items.
-If items are not claimed by the date, we will give clothes to the Goodwill Thrift Shop and any items of dancewear will be donated to our DANCEWEAR FOR CUBA campaign.
+If items are not claimed by the date, we will give clothing to goodwill.
 We will keep found jewellery in the office.
 Please label all of your dancewear items, including shoes, so that if your item is lost, it is easily identifiable.
 Please note that the school will not be held responsible for lost or stolen items, so please leave your valuables at home.
-Furthermore, it is not the responsibility of CSD faculty or staff to retrieve lost items from the Lost and Found.
+It is not the responsibility of CSD faculty or staff to retrieve lost items from the Lost and Found.